Author Archives: njsresearch6

 About njsresearch6

 Although raised in Western Australia, I have lived in the Northern Territory most of my life.
-Memberships include the NT Genealogical Society (Committee), Australian Museum and Gallery Association (NT Chapter Committee), and Chung Wah Society (NT Chinese Museum Coordinator).
+Memberships include the NT Genealogical Society (Committee), Australian Museum and Gallery Association (NT Branch Committee), Chinese Heritage in Northern Australia, Chinese Australian History Society (Committee), and Chung Wah Society (NT Chinese Museum Director).

 “Squatter” Jones – Farmer